-The Stable House and Coach House is a splendid archetypal home of its era and stature.
-Believed to date back to 1780, with some parts of an earlier origin, this stone dressed house is characterised by its classic Gothic angles and grandeur.
-The appeal internally is the intricate character detail, as you would expect of a property of its period, ornate arched windows, beamed ceilings and exposed stone walls.
+A rare opportunity to acquire the most splendid detached home with a separate two bedroom coach house in what is arguably the most idyllic and picture perfect setting within The Cotswolds.
+Believed to date back to 1780, with some parts of an earlier origin, this stone dressed house is characterised by its classic angles and grandeur.
+The appeal internally is the character detail, as you would expect of a property of its period, ornate arched windows, beamed ceilings and exposed stone walls.
 The excellent family accommodation flows with such ease and offers a traditional floorplan ideal for modern living.

 Entrance is gained via a spacious hallway with original parquet flooring and a large leaded light window.
 The kitchen/breakfast room is a social space, fitted with a comprehensive range of units it opens onto a gravelled courtyard area which in turn leads to the gardens.
 The vaulted ceilings make this room feel particularly spacious and light.
 The drawing room is charming, with large arched gothic leaded light windows and a log burner with stone surround.
 The formal dining room room is of equally good proportions, with tiled flooring and a door leading to an outside terrace, this room is both bright and spacious.

 A staircase rises to four bedrooms on the first-floor level.
 The master bedroom with en suite shower room enjoys the most idyllic views over the gardens and countryside beyond.
 The guest bedroom enjoys an equally beautiful vista through a large arched window, this room has the benefit of a fitted wardrobe.
 There are two further bedrooms and a modern family bathroom.

 THE COACH HOUSE